gradle/native-samples/README.md

 > ./gradlew -p ../.. generateRepos
 ```

 The repositories are created in the `repos` directory.
-Each repository is set up to contain some source file and several commits and tags.
+Each repository is set up to contain some source files and includes several commits and tags.

 Next, build and run the sample: